vanessuniq/vanessuniq.github.io/_posts/2020-11-18-simple_fullstack_crud_app_with_rails_react_and_redux.markdown

 ### 	Rails API

-The complete code for my rails API can be found <a href= 'https://github.com/vanessuniq/rails-qa-engine-api' style="color:indigo; font-size:16px">here</a>.
+The complete code for my rails API can be found <a href=’ https://github.com/vanessuniq/rails-qa-engine-api’ style=”color:indigo; font-size:16px”>here</a>.

 Run the following on your terminal to create your rails api:
 ```